amirakul/SQLAlchemy-Challenge/README.md

 ![temp](Images/Temp.During_Trip.png)

 from this chart, one can tell that minimum temperature during the trip duration will be. in low 60's, while the highest temperature is in 80's.
+The good news is that average daily temperature in average will be around 70's, which is an ideal temprature to have a nice vacation.